microsoft/TechExcel-Securely-migrate-Windows-Server-and-SQL-Server-workloads-to-Azure/docs/01_sql_database_migration/01_sql_database_migration.md

 After you complete this lab, you will be able to:

-* Install Data Migration Assistant
+* Install Data Migration Assistant & Azure Data Studio
 * Assess on-premises database compatibility
 * Backup on-premises SQL database
 * Migrate database to Azure SQL MI